John S. Knight Professor of International Studies

 Research and Teaching Interests

 Fred Logevall joined the Department of History in 2004.
 He previously taught at UC Santa Barbara, where he co-founded the Center for Cold War Studies.
 A specialist on U.S. foreign relations, Professor Logevall teaches a range of courses covering the history of U.S. diplomacy and foreign policy, as well as the international history of the Cold War and the Vietnam Wars.
 In 2006-07 he was Leverhulme Professor of History at the University of Nottingham and Mellon Senior Research Fellow at the University of Cambridge, and he currently serves as the director of the Mario Einaudi Center for International Studies.
-His new book, Embers of War: The Fall of an Empire and the Making of America's Vietnam, will be published in August 2012.
+His newest book, Embers of War: The Fall of an Empire and the Making of America's Vietnam, was published in August 2012.
 Logevall also serves as vice president of the Society for Historians of American Foreign Relations (SHAFR), and will become president of the organization on January 1, 2014.

 |2010-2015:||Director, Mario Einaudi Center for International Studies|